CordThomas/la-city-council-extractor/README.md

 ## Processing

 The main process script is scrape_council_files.py

+This script loads data into a local sqlite3 database through the following subprocesses:
-* Loops over the history of council files from 2000 through current from teh LA Council File database
+* Loops over the history of council files from 2000 through current from the LA Council File database (https://cityclerk.lacity.org/lacityclerkconnect/index.cfm)
-* Grabs some summary information from each council file (see data_structures) (scrape_cf_file)
+* Extracts some summary information from each council file (see data_structures) (scrape_cf_file)
-* Grabs some summary information about how the council voted (scrape_cf_votes)
+* Extracts some summary information about how the council voted (scrape_cf_votes)
+* Extracts the council activity information (scrape_cf_activity)
+* Extracts the council documents, downloading a copy of each one
 * Grabs the vote results for each motion

+## Analysis

+I have begun an effort at topic modelling, sentiment analysis and other things to get a sense of what the City Council busies itself with.
+I took a naive pass what might be topic keywords and mined the council file titles to those keywords.
+I have now started to extract the raw text from the pdf council documents - this is taking a while - so check back soon.

 ## Acknowledgements
 * [Dan Kegels Council File Indexer for Community Impact Statements](https://github.com/dankegel/cfindexer)